shakes76/PatternAnalysis-2024/recognition/PO-HSUN_LU_DDIM_47557648/README.md

 The default setting for the total number of iterations is 10,000, which requires around 5 hours of training on a P100 GPU.
 However, the graph shows that it converges quickly within just 10,000 iterations.
 Further adjustments to the number of iterations can be discussed.

+The training can be set up by modifying the 'data_dir' variable in the main function with an appropriate data path (in train.py).
+When you run train.py, the program will automatically train the model and save the result under './results' dir.

 ## Requirements
 This program is run in the Kaggle environment (4/10/2024) with a P100 GPU. <br> The 'ema-pytorch' package is required to run the program.
 ## Model Archetecture